 - Finally, the “L” component, which represents Liquidity, or negative balance sheet cash flow, fell to 0 in the second quarter of 2018.

-When examining institutions with outstanding brokered deposits, there is an increase in the number among these ranked less than 125 by IDCFP.
-The current trend shows the number of these institutions in most components of CAMEL have hit a low and are rising.
-This group of institutions ranked less than 125, and having brokered deposits, points to another potential banking problem in 2021 (see Table I).
-Similarly, in 2005 and 2006, IDCFP’s CAMEL ranks under 125 of all institutions forecast the 2008 and 2009 banking crisis.
+When examining institutions with outstanding brokered CDs, there is an increase in the number among these that we ranked less than 125.
+The current trend shows the number of these institutions in most components of CAMEL have hit a low and are rising (see Table I).
+This group of institutions ranked less than 125, and having brokered CDs, points to another potential banking problem in 2021.
+Similarly, in 2005 and 2006, the IDCFP CAMEL ranks that fell under 125 forecast the 2008 and 2009 banking crisis.
 (See Table II).